cea-hpc/modules/doc/source/module.rst

  .. mconfig:: error_on_multi_load

-  Error behavior when one modulefile fails to :subcmd:`load` among many.
+  Error behavior when one modulefile fails to load among many.
+Applies to :subcmd:`load` and :subcmd:`try-load` sub-commands.

   ``continue`` (default) to evaluate remaining modulefiles or ``abort`` and withdraw already loaded modulefiles.
 It can be changed at installation time